CPAN-Security/security.metacpan.org/_posts/2025-03-13-CPANSec-Retrospective-2024.md

 Outside of pentesting, these deliveries are useful for plenty of tests (on indexing, on PAUSE functionning itself) or as a local development environment of PAUSE.

 ## Other
-CPANSec volunteer also opened discussion (with a proposed change) to [Secure by default sessions in Mojolicious](https://github.com/mojolicious/mojo/pull/2200).
+CPANSec also initiated a discussion (with a proposed change) to enable [Secure by default sessions in Mojolicious](https://github.com/mojolicious/mojo/pull/2200).

-Through the year, CPANSec discussed the topic of module signatures.
-Reviewing the limitations "by design" of the current options and thinking about a correct way to implement that feature.
+CPANSec had a recurring discussion on the topic of module signatures.
+Reviewing the limitations "by design" of the current options, and thinking about a correct way to implement that feature.
-Similarly, discussions about CPAN installer enhancements ("Do not install module version with a CVE", "Patch module on the fly at install". etc...) were discussed, but still early stage.
+Similarly, discussions about CPAN installer enhancements ("Do not install module version with a CVE", "Patch module on the fly at install". etc...) were had, but only at an early stage.

-Very end of 2024, CPANSec reviewed the state of the art vulnerability of Perl bcrypt related modules ([Crypt::bcrypt](https://metacpan.org/dist/Crypt-Bcrypt), [Digest::Bcrypt](https://metacpan.org/pod/Digest::Bcrypt)) on misuse following the [Okta reported incident](https://medium.com/@rajat29gupta/bcrypt-and-the-okta-incident-what-developers-need-to-know-9d13a446738a).
+At the very end of 2024, CPANSec reviewed the state of the art vulnerability of Perl bcrypt related modules ([Crypt::bcrypt](https://metacpan.org/dist/Crypt-Bcrypt), [Digest::Bcrypt](https://metacpan.org/pod/Digest::Bcrypt)) on misuse following the [Okta reported incident](https://medium.com/@rajat29gupta/bcrypt-and-the-okta-incident-what-developers-need-to-know-9d13a446738a).

 ## Final words
-This was a big year, the group really took shape and get full speed with progress in many places.
+This was a big year; The group really took shape and get full speed with progress in many places.

-The CPANSec group met regularly ([18 meetings!](https://security.metacpan.org/meetings/)), had fun and got outstanding results.
+The group met regularly ([18 meetings!](https://security.metacpan.org/meetings/)), had fun and got outstanding results.
-This is the year where CPANSec has positioned as a recognized servant organization for securing the Perl ecosystem.
+This is the year when CPANSec got traction as a recognized supporting organization for securing the Perl/CPAN ecosystem.

-With such a lot of visible and impacting results, the year 2024 confirmed the reason of living of the group well beyond expectations.
+With so many visible and impacting outcomes, 2024 confirmed well beyond expectations that CPANSec has a _raison d'être_.

 It was also a very rewarding year for all people involved!
 Looking forward to a similarly successful 2025 :)